suethedeveloper/Booklog_App/README.md

       guard :rspec, cmd: "rspec" do

-run to start the guard:
+run to start the guard

       guard